Emergency Daylight Saving Time Energy Conservation Act

-The Emergency Daylight Saving Time Energy Conservation Act is a law that made Daylight Saving Time effective year-round for a two-year trial period.
+The Emergency Daylight Saving Time Energy Conservation Act is a law that made daylight saving time effective year-round for a trial period.
+It was intended to decrease energy use during the 1973 oil crisis.

-This trial period was intended to begin on January 6, 1974, and ended on April 7, 1975, but lawmakers ended the experiment early on October 27, 1974, and did not make the change permanent due to concerns about darkness on winter mornings.
+This trial period began on January 6, 1974, and was intended to end on April 7, 1975.
+Lawmakers ended the experiment early on October 27, 1974, and did not make the change permanent due to concerns about darkness on winter mornings.
+Under the previous Uniform Time Act, DST began on the last Sunday of April and ended on the last Sunday of October.